bridgewwater/gin-api-swagger-temple/README.md

 ├── z-MakefileUtils             # Makefile tool library
 ├── Makefile                    # Makefile file, using make as a compilation tool ├── README.md
-├── api
+├── api                         # api management
 │   ├── middleware                # api middleware directory
 │   │   ├── app_version.go          # app version tracking middleware, use package.json to manage api version, header: X-App-Version
 │   │   ├── header.go                 # header middleware, include: options secure noCache etc.
 │   │   ├── monitor.go                # monitor middleware, use https://github.com/bar-counter/monitor
 │   │   └── usage.go                  # usage middleware for Gin engine.
 │   │
 │   │                           # Each major version of api will be distinguished here, so in this directory, there will be multiple implementations of the same function.
 │   └── v1                        # api /v1 directory
-│       ├── main.go             #
 │       ├── auth                    # under api/v1 auth api, The authentication method of each major version is inconsistent.
 │       ├── errdef                  # under api/v1 err define api, The error code of each major version is inconsistent.
 │       ├── handler                 # under api/v1 api, Similar to C in MVC architecture, it is used to read input, forward the processing flow to the actual processing function, and finally return the result.
 │       │   ├── biz                    # api group folder for /biz
 │       │   ├── json.go                # json parse
 │       │   └── jsonResponse.go        # universal response structure, The authentication method of each major version is inconsistent.
+│       ├── model                   # under api/v1 model define api, The model of each major version is inconsistent.
 │       └── main.go                 # swag generated file entrance, swag base info update here
+├── cmd                         # cmd folder
+│   └── gin-api-swagger-temple    # package of this web app
+│       ├── main.go                 # app program entrance
+│       └── main_test.go            # app integration test entrance

 ├── conf                        # Configuration files are stored in a unified directory │   ├── config.yaml
 │   ├── release                   # release configuration file
 │   └── test                      # test configuration file
 ├── config                      # Dedicated to handling configuration and configuration files Go package │   ├── baseConf.go
 │   ├── config.go